-Described in Chambers as “a fantastic lawyer” and “great at solving clients’ problems” and “very astute in dealing with cross-border proceedings,” Rob has led numerous high-profile matters spanning multiple jurisdictions, legal systems and asset-holding structures, involving all of the world’s key offshore financial centers.
+Described in Chambers as “a fantastic lawyer” who is “great at solving clients’ problems” and “very astute in dealing with cross-border proceedings,” Rob has led numerous high-profile matters spanning multiple jurisdictions, legal systems and asset-holding structures, involving all of the world’s key offshore financial centers.
 He is ranked Band 1 for Financial Crime: High Net Worth Individuals in the UK in Chambers’ High Net Worth Guide.
-Rob is recognized as a Leading Litigator in America by Lawdragon and ranked as a leading lawyer in every major ranking publication - Chambers, The Legal 500, Spear’s 500, Legal Week’s Private Client Global Elite, Who’s Who Legal, and Citywealth.
-His rankings are in diverse practice areas reflecting the breadth of his practice including white collar defense, international litigation, trusts litigation, reputation management, and private client litigation.
+Rob is recognized as a Leading Litigator in America by Lawdragon and ranked as a leading lawyer in The Legal 500, Spear’s 500, Legal Week’s Private Client Global Elite, Who’s Who Legal and Citywealth.
+His rankings are in diverse practice areas reflecting the breadth of his practice including white collar defense, international litigation, trusts litigation, reputation management and private client litigation.